DZakh/Custom-gutters-bootstrap-plugin/README.md

 # Custom gutters bootstrap-plugin

-The very simple plugin gives you a possibility to setup your own gutter widths for different screen breakpoints.
+The very minimalistic plugin gives you a possibility to setup your own gutter widths for different screen breakpoints.

 ## Why?